 The City of Barrie's environmental indicators for surface water include water quality monitoring data from local streams and creeks.
-For more information on Lake Simcoe and our watershed, please visit the Lake Simcoe Region Conservation Authority website and view the Watershed Report Card.
+For information on Lake Simcoe and our watershed, please visit the Lake Simcoe Region Conservation Authority to view the Watershed Report Card.

 As a partner with local authorities and government, the City of Barrie has strived to rehabilitate priority habitats in our local watercourses to restore the health of the aquatic ecosystem and the coldwater fishery.
-As such, in 2007 and 2010, the City of Barrie received the following Awards by the Lake Simcoe Region Conservation Authority for works pertaining to watercourse restoration:
+In 2007 and 2010, the City of Barrie received the following awards from the Lake Simcoe Region Conservation Authority for works pertaining to watercourse restoration: